-Whether you’re on Tinder to “network only”, or to look for English tutors, there’s no denying that swiping is addictive.
-Just like Pokemon, you’ll never know who you’ll catch.
+Whether you’re on Tinder to “network only” or to look for English tutors, there’s no denying that swiping is addictive.
+Just like Pokemon, you will never know who/what you would catch.

 Whether you’re into ripped Machokes or cute Squirtles, here’s our compiled Pokedex to help you unravel the different characters you might stumble upon during your Tinder journey.